-Enter the amount from Schedule B of Form 1041, line 10, for 2006.
+Enter the amount from Form 1041, Schedule B, line 10, for 2009.
 This is the amount properly paid, credited, or required to be distributed other than the amount of income for the current tax year required to be distributed currently.

-Line 2-Distributable Net Income
+Line 2-DNI

-Enter the amount from Schedule B of Form 1041, line 7, for 2006.
-This is the amount of distributable net income (DNI) for the current tax year determined under section 643(a).
+Enter the amount from Form 1041, Schedule B, line 7, for 2009.
+This is the amount of DNI for the current tax year determined under section 643(a).